clue/redis-protocol/README.md

 [jpd/redisent](https://github.com/jdp/redisent), which is released under the ISC license, copyright (c) 2009-2012 Justin Poliey <justin@getglue.com>.

-Other than that, this library is MIT licensed.
+Other than that, this project is released under the permissive [MIT license](LICENSE).

+> Did you know that I offer custom development services and issuing invoices for sponsorships of releases and for contributions?
+Contact me (@clue) for details.